Field Trip | FAQs

 - This memo does not alter previous guidance allowing willing, trained school personnel to administer emergency epinephrine or glucagon.

-Nurses should consider providing chaperones with Emergency Care Plans (see samples in our SN Tool Kit) for any student with a potentially life-threatening health issue.
+Nurses should consider providing chaperones with Emergency Care Plans for any student with a potentially life-threatening health issue.

 VISITING NYS FROM OTHER STATES OR COUNTRIES